 Etheridge would bounce around the lower leagues for a few years before impressing at League One side Walsall.
-He was then recruited by his current club, Cardiff City, whom he helped gain promotion to the Premier League.
+He was then recruited by Cardiff City, whom he helped gain promotion to the Premier League in 2018.
 They were subsequently relegated, but Etheridge saved three penalties and stopped 67% of the shots he faced.

 4. Rhian Brewster

-Rhian Brewster, now 19, also played in the Blues’ academy up till around five years ago.
+Rhian Brewster, now 20, also played in the Blues’ academy up till around five years ago.
 From there he headed up north to join Liverpool’s academy.
-Brewster has yet to make a senior appearance for the Reds but signed a five-year contract with the club last summer.
+He is yet to make a senior league appearance for the Reds but signed a five-year contract with the club in the summer of 2018.

 5. Johann Berg Gudmundsson

-The 28-year-old winger trained with the Chelsea academy but moved back to Iceland in 2008 after struggling to adjust to life in the English capital.
+The 29-year-old winger trained with the Chelsea academy but moved back to Iceland in 2008 after struggling to adjust to life in the English capital.

 After a five-year spell with AZ Alkmaar in the Eredivisie, Gudmundsson returned to England to play with Charlton Athletic, where he made 86 appearances.

-In 2016, the Iceland international joined newly promoted Burnley where he’s made over 100 appearances, scored seven Premier League goals and assisted another 16 – by far the most at the club.
+In 2016, the Iceland international joined newly promoted Burnley, where he’s since made over 100 appearances and become integral to the Clarets — when fit.